-Second in our 5-part series on compliance through the lens of Star Wars is Episode V – The Empire Strikes Back, which is my personal favorite of the original three movies.
+In honor of David Prowse, the original actor portraying Darth Vader, I am running a podcast series this week on the intersection of compliance and Star Wars.
+Second in our series on compliance through the lens of Star Wars is Episode V – The Empire Strikes Back, which is my personal favorite of the original three movies.
 The film begins with a cool battle on the ice planet of Hoth and has some great HR lessons as Darth Vader executes officers for work place failures; demonstrates some dangers involving ineffective training for Luke Skywalker on the tropical plant of Dagobah, where he travels to learn under the Jedi master Yoda who utters the immortal line “Try not!
 Do, or do not.
 There is no try”; and ends in Cloud City, a floating gas mining colony in the skies of the planet Bespin run by Han Solo’s old buddy, Lando Calrissian.
 It also has one of the greatest movie lines of all-time, thundered by Darth Vader to Luke Skywalker, near the end of the film.
 Today, we consider it for the continued issue of due diligence.

 Solo and Calrissian go way back and Solo trusts him.
 Of course, Solo won his starship, the Millennium Falcon, in a card game from Calrrisian but it was never clear just how legit the card had been.
 Unfortunately for Solo, he was followed to the Cloud City by bounty hunter Boba Fett who alerts the Empire to Solo’s location.
 Solo’s friendship with Calrrisian is sorely tested when Vader and his Imperial Troops arrive, take Solo, Chewbacca and Princess Leia prisoner and torture them to entice Luke to come to save his friends.
 During the climactic battle between Luke Skywalker and Darth Vader, there is the BIG REVEAL where Vadar utters the immortal line, “I AM YOUR FATHER”.